 The purpose of the School of Graduate Studies at the University of Wisconsin-Platteville is to coordinate and oversee high quality, practitioner-oriented graduate programs whose goal is to provide degree-seeking and non-degree-seeking students with advanced educational preparation.

-History of Distance Learning
+History of the center for Distance Learning

 A PIONEER IN DISTANCE EDUCATION AND ONLINE LEARNING

 University of Wisconsin-Platteville's distance education program began in 1978 as a print-based correspondence program, offering a single bachelor's degree in business administration.
 Three years later, its first graduating class numbered just five.
 Living up to the Pioneer name, in 1999 UW-Platteville became the first public university in Wisconsin to deliver an entire degree online, a master's degree in project management.
-That same year, the University founded the Distance Learning Center to support the growing population of online students.
+That same year, the University founded the Center for Distance Learning to support the growing population of online students.
 The first 13 graduates celebrated their commencement in 2001.

 Research Involving Human Subjects